The Poor & Hungry: Production

 Craig Brewer was inspired to write the film after his assistant Erin Hagee's car was stolen.
 Seeing her crying at the impound lot got him thinking, "What if the guy who stole her car was right here, watching her cry?"
 Brewer had been working as the manager of a local Barnes & Noble and began writing the screenplay for the film at the P&H Café.
 When he asked what the P&H stood for, he was told it stood for many things but it was generally accepted that it was called "The Poor & Hungry Café".
 Brewer asked if he could use the title for the film.

 As he was writing the script, Brewer planned to max-out credit cards and shoot the film on celluloid.
 His father, Walter, suggested it would be cheaper to film on a Hi8 video camera.
 Weeks later, Brewer's father died from a heart attack at the age of 49.
 Brewer used his inheritance of $20,000 to begin working on The Poor & Hungry.
+A dedication at the end of the film shows a picture of Brewer's father with the caption "in loving memory of Walter Brewer 1949 - 1998".